Everyone is at risk of accidental poisoning, but some age groups experience greater incidents of poisoning than others.

-Symptoms: Symptoms of prescription painkiller overdose range from confusion, mood swings, and nausea to breathing problems that can result in death.5 There are many NSAID overdose symptoms, including abdominal pain, vomiting, and diarrhea.
-Large amounts of NSAIDs may result in kidney damage, seizures, or coma.6
+Symptoms: Symptoms of prescription painkiller overdose range from confusion, mood swings, and nausea to breathing problems that can result in death.3 There are many NSAID overdose symptoms, including abdominal pain, nausea, vomiting, dizziness, and blurred vision.
+Large amounts of NSAIDs may result in kidney damage, seizures, or coma.4

 Treatment: Call the Poison Control number above or seek emergency care immediately.
 If possible, provide medical personnel with the victim’s age, weight, and condition, as well as the name of the medication, time it was swallowed, and amount consumed.

 Symptoms: Poisoning symptoms vary depending on what cleaning product was ingested.
-For example, swallowing toilet bowl cleaner can cause burns in the esophagus, severe pain in the abdomen, and blood in the stool.8 Symptoms of drain cleaner poisoning include burns in mouth, difficulty breathing, drooling, and collapse.9
+For example, swallowing toilet bowl cleaner can cause burns in the esophagus, difficulty breathing, and loss of vision.5 Symptoms of drain cleaner poisoning include burns in the mouth, difficulty breathing, vomiting, and severe stomach pain.6

 Treatment: If the victim swallowed either of these cleaning products, have them drink water or milk immediately—unless they’re having difficulty swallowing.
 Then call the Poison Control number or seek medical treatment right away.